build-your-own-internet/byoi/chapters/001-getting-started/README.md

 At this point, there are a whole bunch of manual steps to get all this going.
 Now that we have proven to ourselves that we know how to do this all manually, let's automate it!
 We have a whole bunch more containers to bring up and networks to build, and doing that all by hand will be a lot of toil.

-We are going to use the `docker compose` command which uses the `docker-compose.yml` file in this repository to build, configure, and start our two containers on our network.
+We are going to use the `docker compose` command which uses the `docker-compose.yml` file in this directory to build, configure, and start our two containers on our network.

 You will use the following command: `docker compose up -d` (the `-d` flag tells docker compose that you want to continue using your terminal.
 When you're done with this session, you'll want to run `docker compose stop` in the same directory as the `docker-compose.yml` file.